Krishna-7777/Legal-Assist/README.md

 ## LegalAssist

-The appointment booking system in question is designed specifically for booking appointments with lawyers.
+This is a appointment booking system which is designed specifically for booking appointments with lawyers.
 It offers a streamlined process for clients to find and book appointments with legal professionals, ensuring that they have access to the legal advice and representation they need.